 \textbf{Stochastic approximation with time-inhomogeneous Markovian noise.} Mathematically, Q-learning with on-policy sampling can be modeled as a stochastic approximation method \cite{robbins1951stochastic} for solving the Bellman equation, where the noise sequence forms a time-inhomogeneous Markov chain due to the learning policy being time-varying.
 While finite-time analyses of stochastic approximation have been extensively studied (see \cite{srikant2019finite,bhandari2018finite,chen2024lyapunov} and the references therein), results for the case of time-inhomogeneous Markovian noise are relatively rare, with notable exceptions in specific settings such as actor–critic algorithms \cite{wu2020finite,khodadadian2021finite,zhang2023convergence} and learning in games \cite{chen2023finite,chen2023twotimescale}.
 However, these results all rely on a timescale separation assumption, namely that the transition kernel of the Markovian noise evolves much more slowly (either orderwise or by a large multiplicative factor) than the main iterate.
 As a result, the Markovian noise in these works is not rapidly changing, which stands in sharp contrast to Q-learning with on-policy sampling.

-\paragraph{Organization.} The rest of this paper is organized as follows.
-We present the background of RL and the Q-learning algorithm with on-policy sampling in Section~\ref{sec:background}.
-In Section~\ref{sec:main results}, we introduce our main results, including the convergence rates of $\mathbb{E}[\|Q_k - Q^*\|_\infty^2]$ (cf. Theorem~\ref{thm1}) and $\mathbb{E}[\|Q^{\pi_k} - Q^*\|_\infty^2]$ (cf. Theorem~\ref{thm2}), whose proofs are provided in Sections~\ref{sec:proof1} and~\ref{sec:proof2}, respectively, with technical lemmas deferred to the appendix.
-The theoretical results are then verified numerically in Section~\ref{sec:numerical}, and the paper is concluded in Section~\ref{sec:conclusion}.
+The rest of the paper is organized as follows.
+Section~\ref{sec:background} reviews the background on RL and Q-learning with on-policy sampling.
+Section~\ref{sec:main results} presents the main results, including convergence rates for $\mathbb{E}[\|Q_k - Q^*\|_\infty^2]$ (Theorem~\ref{thm1}) and $\mathbb{E}[\|Q^{\pi_k} - Q^*\|_\infty^2]$ (Theorem~\ref{thm2}), with proofs given in Sections~\ref{sec:proof1} and~\ref{sec:proof2}, respectively, and technical lemmas deferred to the appendix.
+Numerical experiments are presented in Section~\ref{sec:numerical}, and conclusions are drawn in Section~\ref{sec:conclusion}.